kmati/friedjuju/ideas/idea-map-to-ui.md

 Questions:
 ==========

-1. What if there is an attribute on one <tr> element that is not found in others?
+1. What if there is an attribute on one <tr> element that is not found on others?
 2. What if there is an element between the <tr> elements?

-Answer to Question #1: What if there is an attribute on one <tr> element that is not found in others?
+Answer to Question #1: What if there is an attribute on one <tr> element that is not found on others?
 -----------------------------------------------------------------------------------------------------

 To answer the question #1 above, consider this HTML: